 What is automation?

-Automation involves techniques and methods applied to enable machines, devices and systems to function with minimal or no human involvement.
-Automation is used, for example, in applications for managing the operation of traffic lights in a city, navigating aircrafts, running and configuring different elements of a telecommunications network, in robot-assisted surgeries, and even for automated storytelling (which uses an artificial intelligence software to create verbal stories).
+Automation involves techniques and methods applied to enable machines, devices, and systems to function with minimal or no human involvement.
+Automation is used, for example, in applications for managing the operation of traffic lights in a city, navigating aircrafts, running and configuring different elements of a telecommunications network, in robot-assisted surgeries, and even for automated storytelling (which uses artificial intelligence software to create verbal stories).
 Automation can improve efficiency and reduce error, but it also creates new opportunities for error and introduces new costs and challenges for government and society.

 How does automation work?

 Processes can be automated by programming certain procedures to be performed without human intervention (like a recurring payment for a credit card or phone app) or by linking electronic devices to communicate directly with one another (like self-driving vehicles communicating with other vehicles and with road infrastructure).
 Automation can involve the use of temperature sensors, light sensors, alarms, microcontrollers, robots, and more.
 Home automation, for example, may include home assistants such as Amazon Echo, Google Home, and OpenHAB.
 Some automation systems are virtual, for example, email filters that automatically sort incoming emails into different folders, and AI-enabled moderation systems for online content.

 The exact architecture and functioning of automation systems depend on their purpose and application.
 However, automation should not be confused with artificial intelligence in which an algorithm-led process ‘learns’ and changes over time: for instance, an algorithm that reviews thousands of job applications and studies and learns from patterns in the applications is using artificial intelligence, while a chatbot that replies to candidates’ questions is using automation.